swetha-rana/Assignment-2/README.md

 # Assignment-2
 Part A contains the Part A of Assignment.
-Part B contains the part B of Assignmnet.
+Part B contains the part B of Assignment.

 **PART A**:
           Part A contains Three Files they are **Best_model_CNN.ipynb**, **CNN_model.ipynb**, **Guided_backpropagation.ipynb**.